 Carbon toll

 The CO₂-differentiated toll takes into account the emissions of the vehicle.
 Vehicles with higher CO₂ emissions pay higher toll rates, while climate-friendly vehicles receive discounted toll rates.
 The goal is to make freight transport more sustainable and promote environmentally friendly technologies.
+Official information on the CO₂ regulation can be found on the ASFINAG website and CO₂ calculator.

-streamline-icon-car Car tolls in Austria
+Car tolls in Austria

 In Austria, cars, motorbikes and camper vans up to 3.5 tonnes tzGm (technically permissible total weight) require a valid motorway vignette when driving on motorways and dual carriageways subject to vignette charges.
 This must be properly affixed to the windscreen or purchased online in a timely manner as a digital vignette.